 The site consists of a network of canals that encircled the entire town.
 The fortified boundaries within the city’s inland, the Singelgracht, was also part of the area encircled by the network of canals.
 This was part of a long-term program of extending the city with the use of the canal system.
 The canals are built in concentric arcs to make it easier to fill in the intermediate spaces within the city.

 About Seventeenth-century canal ring area of Amsterdam inside the Singelgracht

 The city of Amsterdam has undergone many expansions over the course of its history.
-However, the biggest expansion would have to be the one in the 17th century, which is commemorated in the UNESCO recognition of Seventeenth-century canal ring area of Amsterdam inside the Singelgracht.
+However, the biggest expansion would have to be the one in the 17th century, which is commemorated in the UNESCO recognition of the Seventeenth-century canal ring area of Amsterdam inside the Singelgracht.
 The shape of the ring of canals is that of a moon.
 The 17th century was also the same time when the city flourished and gained wealth due to trade.

 The Seventeenth-century canal ring area of Amsterdam inside the Singelgracht is a massive urban landscape.
 The core zone of this UNESCO site consists of 3,466 national monuments.
 Some of these notable monuments include the following:

 The formation of the massive Amsterdam canal system was part of the city planning.
 At the time that the canals were built, there was massive immigration on the city.
 The three canals that were built are residential developments; these are namely the Patrician’s Canal (Herengracht), Emperor’s Canal (Keizersgracht), and Prince’s Canal (Prinsengracht).
 The fourth canal, Singelgracht, was designed for water management and for defensive purposes.
 Singel circles the medieval city serving as a moat since the 15th century.
 It is now regarded as the inner-most canal in Amsterdam.